Resisting Arrest Charges

 DEFENSES TO RESISTING ARREST

 A person charged with resisting arrest may have defenses, depending on the particular case.
-The defenses are based on the person's resistence of an officer of the law during the lawful execution of his or her duties.
+The defenses are based on the person's resistance of an officer of the law during the lawful execution of his or her duties.
 Somme, but not all, defenses include.

 - Failure of officer to self identify - Intentionally resisting arrest requires a person be aware that the arrestor is a law enforcement officer, therefore if a person is unaware that the arrestor is a police officer, they cannot intentionally resist arrest.